 A Brief History Of Seven Killings by Marlon James

 Bob Marley is best known for his music, rather than his involvement in any crime, but the latter is the focus of Marlon James’s Booker Prize-winning novel A Brief History Of Seven Killings.
-The saga of the novel revolves around the true story of the 1976 assassination attempt on Marley’s life.
-Just two days before Marley was set to play at the Smile Jamaica Festival, an attempt to quell recent political violence, seven armed men raided his home and opened fire.
+The saga of the novel revolves around the true story of the 1976 assassination attempt on Marley.
+Just two days before he was set to play at the Smile Jamaica Festival, an attempt to quell recent political violence, seven armed men raided his home and opened fire.
 The shooting was motivated by Marley’s perceived endorsement of then-prime minister Michael Manley (though the musician had always publicly emphasised his own political neutrality).
 Marley and three others were shot, but all survived, and their attackers were caught, tried, and executed for the crime.

 Room by Emma Donoghue